Biden pushes $1.75 trillion spending bill, progressives push back - Up News Info

 Article content

-But it does not include paid family leave or a tax on billionaires.
+But the plan does not include paid family leave or a tax on billionaires.
 Some influential lobby groups and constituencies were angered by the absence of key Biden administration pledges.

 “We are outraged that the initial framework does not lower prescription drug prices,” AARP, an advocacy organization for the elderly, said in a statement.

-The absence of paid leave, Democrats noted, leaving the United States as the only rich country and one of the few nations in the world that doesn’t provide maternity leave.
+The absence of paid leave, Democrats noted, left the United States as the only rich country and one of the few nations in the world that doesn’t provide maternity leave.

-“The deal isn’t done until the Senate acts.. this is not done,” Senator Ron Wyden, an advocate of paid family leave, said.

 Advertisement